THE VMIAC DECLARATION

 concepts

-Our dream was that a wonderful mental health system would be shaped by compassion, love and the social determinants of health.
-It would be trauma informed and holistic.
-And it would address climate change and be accessible.
+Our dream was that a wonderful mental health system would be shaped by compassion, love, and the social determinants of health.
+It would be trauma-informed and holistic, address climate change, and be accessible.

-Not everyone could share in all of these dreams.
-This is understandable, as society has historically not listened to us, often hurt us, and showed little interest in our dreams.
-One person described this future society as “impossible, utopian and idealistic”.
+Not everyone can share all of these dreams.
+This is understandable, as society has historically not listened to us, often hurt us, and shown little interest in our dreams.
+One person described this future society as “impossible, utopian, and idealistic.”

 PEOPLE AND VALUES

-We asked what kinds of people we need to support us, and what skills and values they would have.
+We asked what kinds of people we needed to support us and what skills and values they would have.

 The two disciplines that were most often in people’s dreams were peer workers and therapists.
 We note that these are two of the least funded roles in the mental health sector.

-The two qualities that we most often dreamed about were listeners and compassion.
+The two qualities that we most often dreamed about were listening and compassion.

 people